 We saw the first approaches to hosting sustainable events with a focus on the event footprint itself.
 On how to reduce single-use plastic, food waste and include more plant-based food alternatives.
 Next, we saw an approach of a second generation where events sustainability expanded to also considering participants' footprint from travel, accommodation and consumption outside of the event space itself.

-We have developed this sustainability guide to help you in that process of becoming a sustainable pioneer and contributor to this new generation of sustainable events and congresses.
-The guide is made in close collaboration with consultants from LEADERLAB who conducted several interviews with event organisers about their work, needs and wishes, as well as having conversations about how events ultimately can drive sustainable development in the meeting and event industry.
+We have developed this sustainability guide to help you in the process of becoming a sustainable pioneer and contributor to this new generation of sustainable events and congresses.
+The guide is produced in close collaboration with consultants from LEADERLAB who conducted several interviews with event organisers about their work, needs and wishes, as well as having conversations about how events ultimately can drive sustainable development in the meeting and event industry.

 In the guide you will find tips, tricks, tools and cases, which we hope will help and inspire you in your work.
-If you need more inspiration along the way, we encourage you to read three exciting case examples that we have gathered on the front page.
+If you need more inspiration along the way, we encourage you to read the four exciting case examples that we have gathered on the front page.
 They might help you set the scene for your ambition and sustainable planning process.

 Wonderful Copenhagen’s ambition for 2030 is that tourism in Greater Copenhagen positively impacts local and global sustainable development.
-That is why we are truly happy that you have made it this far and have taken the first steps towards making your event in more sustainable.
+That is why we are truly happy that you have made it this far and have taken the first steps towards making your event or congress more sustainable.
 We hope this guide, that you are about to explore, will assist and encourage you and your team to push the boundaries for making ambitious sustainable events and help you in planning an event or congress with lasting sustainable impact.